jeremy-edward-bauerle/LegendSRD/edited-output/core/hand-edit.md

-208

-         guilds, factions and cults
+# Guilds, Factions and Cults

 In Legend, few Adventurers stand alone.
 Most are members of some faction, order or cult.
 Guilds are the guardians of secret knowledge and craftsmanship, and often have a commercial focus